tsemaylo/DerivativeSolver/README.md

 # Building <a name="build"></a>

-The build procedure is standard : make clean all test
+The build procedure is standard : make clean all

 # Developing

+In the current state the application is not redy to use.
+But don't worry only one class has to be implemented to be able to use the app.

 The information regarding the design of application is available in [design notes](design/docs/notes.md).